Exploring Quebec's French-Canadian Cuisine: Poutine, Tourtière, and Sugar Shacks

 - Pulled Pork Poutine: Topped with tender pulled pork and sometimes BBQ sauce for a Southern-inspired twist.

-Poutine is a true reflection of Quebec’s love for hearty, satisfying food that brings comfort and warmth, particularly during the cold winter months.
+Poutine is a true reflection of Quebec's love for hearty, satisfying food that brings comfort and warmth, particularly during the cold winter months.
+For those looking to experience authentic poutine in Quebec, La Banquise in Montreal is a must-visit destination, offering over 30 varieties of this iconic dish and serving customers 24 hours a day.

 Tourtière: The Traditional Meat Pie